shubh401/extension-developer-study/dev_study/README.md

     docker compose --build up -d
     ```

-### Additional Information

-- For questions or issues, please create an issue or contact us at: shubham.agarwal@cispa.de.
+For questions or issues, please create an issue or contact us at: shubham.agarwal@cispa.de.

 ---